 In order to qualify for Military Diversion, the military member must meet certain requirements.
 A military member can qualify for diversion if they meet the following criteria:

-The person was, or currently is, a member of the United States Military; and
+1) The person was, or currently is, a member of the United States military; and

-The military member consents to being placed on Penal Code section 1001.80 diversion and waives his or her right to a speedy jury trial; and
+3) The military member consents to being placed on Penal Code section 1001.80 diversion and waives her or her rights to a speedy trial; and

 The attorneys at Hepburn, Hernandez, and Jung take great pride in helping California’s veterans.
 We believe that those who served our country deserve not only our gratitude, but our support in their times of need.
 HHJ Trial Attorneys has helped countless veterans put their criminal pasts behind them by helping them obtain the treatment they need to get their life back on track.
 If you are a veteran and have been charged with a criminal offense, contact Hepburn, Hernandez, and Jung Trial Attorneys today and let us help you overcome this challenging period of your life.